syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Localization.md

 {% endhighlight %}
 {% endtabs %}

-Implementation of the interface is not required for UWP project, since the resources automatically recognizes the selected language on UWP.
+Implementation of the interface is not required for UWP project, since the resources automatically recognizes the selected language.

 ## Appyling the converted format

-After implementing the necessary interface and creating the necessary .resx files, now in your App.Xaml.cs file of the PCL project, after setting the root/main page of your application, initialize a new instance of the `ResourceManager` class and set it to the [DataGridResourceManager.Manager](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.XForms.DataGridResourceManager~Manager.html) property to look up into resources with the specified root name in the given assembly.
-Now using `DependencyService` call the implemented interface's `SetLocale()` with the necessary language code as parameter.
-Please refer the below code snippet.
+After setting the root/main page of the application in your App.Xaml.cs file of the PCL project, initialize a new instance of the `ResourceManager` class and set it to the [DataGridResourceManager.Manager](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.XForms.DataGridResourceManager~Manager.html) property to look up into the resources with specified root name in the given assembly.
+Using `DependencyService`, call `SetLocale()` of the implemented interface with necessary language code as parameter.

 {% tabs %}
 {% highlight c# %}